Firere/rbxts-react/README.md

 </SomeComponent>
 ```

 Anyway, why modify Roact and not just do [what everyone else is doing](https://blog.boyned.com/articles/things-i-learned-using-react/#:~:text=Traditionally)?
 Simple!
 I didn't have any idea what everyone else was doing.
 None of my friends are Roblox devs.
-I didn't even do `local e = Roact.createElement` before I switched to TypeScript.
+I didn't even use `local e = Roact.createElement` before I switched to TypeScript.

-My version now doesn't allow any configurability, since I don't intend or expect anyone else to use it.
-I've also not tried to optimise the child merging, and, when in dev mode, `childArray` internally doesn't get frozen, because it doesn't exist.
+All this particular version is is me carrying some of the code from my old Roact modification.
+Emphasis on *some*: it no longer supports child merging (as it was working really strangely when I did carry that over - I had to wrap certain children of components in fragments for them to render, for some reason) or configuration (as I don't intend nor expect anyone else to use this, along with the fact the only thing this now does is skip applying invalid props).

-The changes can be found in `react-roblox > client > roblox > RobloxComponentProps` and in `react > ReactElement > createElement`.
+The changes (by which I mean 2 additional lines of code) can be found in `react-roblox > client > roblox > RobloxComponentProps`.
 Use it if you want.
-I'll probably only bother updating this if we ever get Roact v19 or something that helped that much.
+I'll probably only bother updating this to any latest version if upstream ever gets an update of around the calibre of v19.
 (God, I'd really love Roact v19.
-I know there isn't any way for Roact to do it since it's in Luau, but maybe roblox-ts can cook something up?)
+I know there isn't any way for Roact to do it since it's in Luau and there needs to be a compiler, but maybe roblox-ts can cook something up?)